Are peptides legal in the United States in 2026?

 Are peptides controlled substances?

-Most peptides are not federally controlled.
-The major exceptions are anabolic steroids (which include oxandrolone, sometimes prescribed alongside peptide protocols), which are Schedule III.
+The peptides RxPepsDirect prescribes are not federally controlled.
 PT-141 (bremelanotide) is not controlled.
 Tirzepatide and semaglutide are not controlled.
-BPC-157, TB-500, GHK-Cu, NAD+, and most other compounded peptides are not controlled.
+BPC-157, TB-500, GHK-Cu, NAD+, and the other compounded peptides on our formulary are not controlled.
+Anabolic steroids (a separate drug class from peptides) are Schedule III, but RxPepsDirect does not prescribe controlled substances.

 Can my state stop me from getting a compounded peptide?

 States regulate the practice of medicine and the practice of pharmacy.
 Your provider must hold an active license in your state to write you a prescription, and the dispensing pharmacy must be licensed to ship into your state.
-PeptideRx providers are licensed in 33 states (including the District of Columbia).
-If you live in a state outside that footprint, no PeptideRx provider can write you a prescription, and the prescription pathway is closed to you in that state until coverage expands.
+RxPepsDirect providers are licensed in 28 states (including the District of Columbia).
+If you live in a state outside that footprint, no RxPepsDirect provider can write you a prescription, and the prescription pathway is closed to you in that state until coverage expands.

 Are peptides legal for athletes to use?